danielharrell/LectFall2015/Question.md

 it still be complete enough to *be* a question?

 This brings me, then, to my example of a seemingly profound
 question: Why is there something rather than nothing?
+For any answer to this question would seem to be something rather than nothing, which the question then obliges us to explain in yet another answer, leading to an infinite regress of answers, and as if the question were asking for an answer only to swallow it, so that no one could ever possess it.
+But does this mean that the question is truly profound?
+The deepest question there is?
+Or does it mean that the question is not really a question at all?

-(Mention how answer gets swallowed, then ask so is the question really profound?
-Is this question even a question?
+## Part Two

 a question of the night.
 , that these are